 Year 11 Personal Careers Guidance

-In this academic year 2020 / 2021 the Holy Family school is offering personal careers guidance to all Y11 students, as part of the statutory Gatsby Benchmarks.
+In this academic year 202 / 2022 the Holy Family school will continue to offer personal careers guidance to all Y11 students, as part of the statutory Gatsby Benchmarks.
 This is taking place in a number of ways.

-- The appointment of an internal career guidance advisor part time (Mr Philip Cowen)
+- The appointment of a career guidance advisor part time (Mrs Karen Hodgson)

 - Access to Start Profile online in school and at home